SeeYa: 2009: Nam Gyu-ri's departure, Lee Soomi joins Seeya, Rebloom

 In April 2009, Core Contents Media announced that Nam Gyu-ri had stopped participating in the group's activities and that it might take legal action against her.
 Nam claimed that her contract was over and she was no longer bound to the company.
 A month after the controversy between Nam and the record label, SeeYa formed a project group with Davichi and T-ara to release the single "Women's Generation".
 During a press conference at the music video shoot for the song, SeeYa members Kim Yeon-ji and Lee Bo-ram acknowledged that they were disappointed by the manner of Nam's departure.
 Lee argued that the whole group revolved around Nam's wishes and emphasized that the members had received an advance for a contract of five years.
 "Women's Generation" topped the Korean mobile charts for four consecutive weeks, and was ranked #4 in mobile downloads for 2009.
 Core Contents Media announced that Nam had permanently left the group on August 13, 2009.
 Nam stated in a press release that she had left the group to focus on her acting career and had no intention of returning.
 SeeYa then began the search for a new member, and Nam was replaced by Lee Soo-mi.
-The group's first release after Lee Soomi joined was the EP "Rebloom", which was released on October 28, 2009.
+The group's first release after Lee Soomi joined was the EP Rebloom, which was released on October 28, 2009.

-2010–2011: Lee Soomi's departure, Nam Gyu-ri returns, See You Again, and Disbandment
+2010–2011: Lee Soomi's departure, Nam Gyu-ri returns, See You Again, and disbandment

 In January 2010, SeeYa teamed up with Davichi and T-ara once more for the release of the song "Wonder Woman".
 Several months later SeeYa released "Touch My Heart" for the soundtrack of the drama Personal Taste.
 In July, Core Contents Media announced that Lee Soo-mi would leave SeeYa to join the company's new group Coed School.
 SeeYa briefly continued as a duo made up of original members Kim Yeon-ji and Lee Bo-ram.
 In December 2010, Core Contents Media confirmed that SeeYa was going to disband after their next album release.
 The label claimed that the decision was made by the members, who wanted to go their separate ways.
 Kim Kwang Soo, the head of Core Contents Media, publicly called on Kim Yeon-ji to renew her contract with the label.
 However, some reports suggested that the label head's interview was a bad faith effort to hamper Kim Yeon-ji's future music career by making it more difficult for her to find a new label.

 SeeYa released their final album on January 10, 2011.
-The compilation album was entitled "See You Again", and contained two new songs.
+It was entitled See You Again, and contained two new songs.
 Nam Gyu-ri decided to join her former members for the final promotions as a group.
 SeeYa disbanded after a final performance as a trio, on January 30, 2011, at Inkigayo.

-In November 2012, Core Contents Media debuted a new group based on the SeeYa, which is named The SeeYa.
+In November 2012, Core Contents Media debuted a new group based on SeeYa, named The SeeYa.